 - The story must be written in popular Tagalog / Taglish / Colloquial or often formal language (depending on the fictional world or setting of the story).

-- The story should be an original work and might fall any genre of Romance as long as it’s not Hentai or erotic themed stories.
+- The story should be an original work and might fall any genre of Romance.
+If the story have explicit content please indicate it at the genre section of your manuscript.
 We could accept Ecchi type of stories as long as it has “safe” shots.
 It’s also not necessary to write a story with happy ending.
 We are currently not accepting any series, only stand-alone stories.

 - Contains Filipino values and culture (we encourage to use Kuya, Ate, Lolo, Lola… also to use “po” or “opo”… depending on who’s the character/s of the story).